 - Pharmacy medicines are stored on the open shelves in pharmacies.
 You do not have to seek advice from a pharmacist before buying them, but if you want advice you can ask for it.

-Non-prescription medicines that do not fall into either of these categories can be sold in supermarkets, grocery stores and health food stores as well as pharmacies.
+There are also non-prescription medicines that do not fall into either of these categories.
+For example, over-the-counter (OTC) medicines are available from a pharmacy but some can be sold in supermarkets, grocery stores and health food stores as well.
 Complementary medicines are in this group.

-In some cases, the amount of medicine in a packet may affect where and how it can be sold.
-As a result, small packets of some medicines are available in supermarkets and other retail outlets, but packets containing more tablets, or higher doses, are available only in pharmacies – thus, supermarkets can sell paracetamol in packets of 20 tablets or less, but packets of more than 20 tablets can be sold only in pharmacies.
+In some cases, the amount of medicine in a packet affects where and how it can be sold.
+This means that small packets of some medicines are available in supermarkets and other retail outlets.
+Bigger packets with more tablets, or higher doses, are available only in pharmacies.
+For example, supermarkets sell paracetamol in packets of 20 tablets or less, but packets of more than 20 tablets are only sold in pharmacies.

 Keeping track of all the medicines you are taking (prescription and non-prescription) is important.

 Learn more about why and how to keep a medicines list.